OpenRiak/riak_kv/docs/InitialDesignDecisions.md

 The leveled backend has the following characteristics and features:
 - Pure erlang log-structured-merge (LSM) tree backend, designed and developed specifically for use within Riak.
   - Implementation in Erlang simplifies resource management as CPU scheduling of all Riak activity is under the control of the Erlang virtual machine.
 - Differs from most other LSM implementations in that values are set-aside in a sequence-ordered journal, and only keys and metadata are placed in key-ordered the LSM-based ledger.
-This provides for lower cost and more efficient reads when only keys and metadata is required (which in riak is internally usually the case, even when the external user requires the value).
+This provides for lower cost and more efficient reads when only keys and metadata is required (which in Riak is internally usually the case, even when the external user requires the value).
 It also reduces the overhead of write amplification, supporting more efficiently larger object sizes.
 - Specific internal optimisations to increase efficiency within Riak for Tictac-based method of anti-entropy and inter-cluster reconciliation.
 - Supports index entries as well as objects in the key-ordered ledger, to allow full use of the Riak query API.
 - Is the priority backend used within the OpenRiak community for both functional and non-functional testing of new releases.